 Here Are The Top 13 Christmas Towns In Maine.
 They’re Magical.

-With Thanksgiving just a memory now, many of us have just one thing on the brain: the holiday season.
+Once Thanksgiving is behind us, it’s time to shift into holiday mode.
+In fact, starting the day after Halloween, many of us have just one thing on the brain: the holidays!
+(Guilty.)
 Many towns begin installing the telltale snowflakes on street lamps as early as October, but it’s not until the festive lights are up and the trees are sparkling that we know it’s time to light that yule log.
 Here are our picks for the best Christmas towns in Maine if you really want to feel the Christmas spirit this year.

 Disclaimer: This list was a hard one!
 We wish every lovely town in Maine could have been included, but with all the decorating, baking and wrapping to be done, you just don’t have time to read a list that long!

 We know we’re not alone in thinking that Maine is the best state in the country for cozy fires, winter vibes, and holiday cheer.
 Where have your best Maine Christmases taken place?
 And, what will you be doing to prepare for the holiday season this year?